kubernauts/kploy/README.md

 ## Roadmap

-With v0.9 kploy is now considered beta.
+kploy is now considered beta.
 This means the goal is now to stabilize the API, gather usage experience and community feedback.
-See the [issue](https://github.com/kubernauts/kploy/issues) list for further planned features (mainly for 2.x).
+See the [issue](https://github.com/kubernauts/kploy/issues) list for further planned features.

-To do: add push/pull command in kploy, using [KAR](https://github.com/kubernauts/kploy.net) and the `source` field in Kployfile as workspace.